Celebrity Esports, a UK-based business that organised gaming tournaments featuring celebrities, has entered voluntary liquidation.

 Celebrity Esports was founded in March 2020 by Leo Skagerlind, an entrepreneur who was previously the PA for investor and former Dragon’s Den panellist Richard Farleigh.

-However, a spokesperson for NHS Charities Together told Esports News UK: “The fundraising page for the initiative shows it raised £16,500 for our appeal and we are liaising with the organisers to finalise that donation.
+A spokesperson for NHS Charities Together told Esports News UK: “The fundraising page for the initiative shows it raised £16,500 for our appeal and we are liaising with the organisers to finalise that donation.

 “We are always grateful for donations which help us to continue to support NHS patients and staff across the UK at the most challenging time in the history of the NHS.”

 Esports News UK understands some of the celebrities received a new PS4 and the hosts received a Hyper X broadcast mic for taking part.
-And for Celebrity Esports’ 2021 initiative, the Superstar League, Leo said those taking part would get to keep all the equipment including Sony headsets, mobile phones and clothing.

 The Superstar League attracted big partners including Yodel, Now TV, Grenade, Primark and Boost, which had their own esports-style team names.